vietducle1102/vietducle1102.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a fourth year PhD student at [Wayne State University](https://wayne.edu), working under the supervision of [Prof. Boris S. Mordukhovich](https://borismordukhovich.com/) from the Mathematics Department and [Dr. Pham Duy Khanh](https://sites.google.com/site/khanhpd182/) from Ho Chi Minh City University of Education.
+I am currently a fourth year PhD student at [Wayne State University](https://wayne.edu), working under the supervision of [Prof. Boris S. Mordukhovich](https://borismordukhovich.com/) from the Mathematics Department and [Prof. Pham Duy Khanh](https://sites.google.com/site/khanhpd182/) from Ho Chi Minh City University of Education.
 The topics of my research include:

 - Variational Analysis
 - Optimization